CORO FELLOWSHIP FAQ

 - Understand how the different sectors of society work and interact with each other.
 This is accomplished by placing Fellows in agencies such as government, business, media, non-profit, labor unions, and political campaigns.

 There is a single application and it is only available online at http://www.corofellowship.org/apply-today/.
 The process and timeline are the same for all centers.
 The application requires three essays (4 if applying to New York), two letters of recommendation, a resume, and college transcripts (unofficial or official).
 The application deadline is January 9, 2019, 11:59 PM PST.

 Will I be able to choose my placements?
-For the most part…no. Field placements are determined by the Trainer based on a wide variety of factors.
-Some placements are already arranged before you even start the program.
+For the most part… no. Field placements are determined by the Trainers based on a wide variety of factors.
+Some placements are already arranged before the start of the program.
 You may be able to solicit your own group and individual projects later in the year, which gives you a chance to possibly work for an organization/cause of interest to you.
-You may make suggestions to staff for prospective placements; however, placement assignments are the Trainer’s decision.
+You may make suggestions to staff for prospective placements; however, placement assignments are ultimately decided by the Trainers.

 Coro does not provide housing.
 We try to provide the fellows with leads on housing but we cannot guarantee a match.
 Some fellows choose to find housing together, and this is based on the interest and initiative of individual fellows.